Good Tents: How Long Should a Tent Last For Thru-Hiking

 While the expected lifespan for many tents can be expected for 10-20 years with good treatment, this is with sparing use.

-Most standard campers’ tents will get used for 10-15 days a year.
-Taking care of, cleaning, maintaining, and storing your tent can last almost forever.
+Most standard campers’ tents will be used for 10-15 days a year.
+Caring for, cleaning, maintaining, and storing your tent can last almost forever.

 The real issues with lifespan come from the lifestyle of a thru-hiker.
 The time on the trail adds to the lack of time for TLC.